meker12/commerce-channels.en/help/amazon-channel/ob-creating-magento-attributes.md

 Catalog Search settings enable you to set matching search parameters that help to map eligible [!DNL Commerce] products with Amazon listings.
 When mapped, Amazon activates actions related to pricing, quantity, overrides, and order and product synchronization.

 Defining these values increases the potential for exact matches, minimizing the need for manually matching product listings later.
-Adding the attributes as part of your onboarding [Pre-Setup Tasks](./amazon-pre-setup-tasks.md), [!DNL Amazon Sales Channel] has a higher potential for automatically matching your products during onboarding and syncs product data between Amazon and [!DNL Commerce] after onboarding.
+Adding the attributes as part of your onboarding [pre-setup tasks](./amazon-pre-setup-tasks.md), [!DNL Amazon sales channel] has a higher potential for automatically matching your products during onboarding and syncs product data between Amazon and [!DNL Commerce] after onboarding.

 If you only create the Amazon ASIN attribute (without adding ASIN values per product), your [!DNL Commerce] products might not automatically match to your Amazon listings.
 You can manually match your products through _Store Review_.
 However, manual matching does not create the data elements that are required to share and sync your product data.